abink17/EPL-Prediction/README.md

 # EPL Score Prediction
-Predicting the scores of EPL fixtures and comparing models to choose the most accurate one.
+Predicting the results of EPL fixtures and comparing models to choose the most accurate one.